onitsoft/Solidity-Course/lesson-10/README.md

 `indexed` parameter allows to filter for specific values of indexed arguments.
 Up to three parameters can receive the attribute `indexed` in an event.

+## Full example

+Full example can be found at [dummy-token-truffle](https://github.com/onitsoft/BitDegree-Solidity-Course/tree/master/lesson-10/dummy-token-truffle) directory.
+Make sure to run `testrpc` node by typing `testrpc` in new terminal window.
+Then from within the `dummy-token-truffle` directory compile the contract via `truffle compile`, then deploy it with `truffle migrate` and then interact with it with `truffle console`.

 ## Resources

 - http://solidity.readthedocs.io/en/develop/contracts.html#events